librocco/librocco/README.md

 ### 3.1) Rush in CI

-We don't install Rush in the CI to avoid having root `node_modules` and `package.json` instead we're utilizing Rush's `install-run-rush.js`, [read more](https://rushjs.io/pages/maintainer/enabling_ci_builds/).
+We don't install Rush in the CI to avoid having root `node_modules` and `package.json` instead we're utilising Rush's `install-run-rush.js`, [read more](https://rushjs.io/pages/maintainer/enabling_ci_builds/).

-Using rush this way is convenient as it will be installed and cached the first time it has been run.
+Using rush this way is convenient as it will be installed and cached the first time it's ran.
 However, this type of usage produces annoying overhead:

 - we would need to write `node common/scripts/install-run-rush.js <command>` (and rushx variant respectively), instead of running `rush <command>` each time we want to run it in CI
 - our `package.json` specified scripts would not be used the same way locally and CI: locally, our scripts could run `rushx <command>`, while in the CI we would need to specify the full path (like the one above).
 This would require us to use different scripts for local usage and respective CI versions